 FSIS issues these transit certificates even though they relate to animal health.
-Currently, there are no animal health restrictions on U.S. meat, cooked poultry, and egg products exported to the EU, however, exporters should check the pre-requisite flock health certification required in the FSIS export library for raw poultry.
+Currently, there are no animal health restrictions on U.S. meat, poultry, and egg products exported to the EU.
 Any changes to the animal health status will be included in these requirements.